callunaborealis/botus/README.md

 ## Get Botus to work

-- Add APP_TOKEN from Discord
+- Add `APP_TOKEN` from Discord
-- Run:
+- Next steps
   - `npm install` to install local packages
+  - `npm start` to run the server app for development (watches for changes)
-  - `npm run build` to build the server app
+  - `npm run build` to build the server app for production
-  - `npm start` to run the app
+  - `npm run dev` to run the production build of the server app

 ## References